 You’re Growing & So Is Your Checklist

-Is your month-end close process scalable and adaptable?
+Is your virtual month-end close process scalable and adaptable?
 Is your checklist integrated with the underlying tasks—account reconciliations, journal entries, flux analyses, or high-volume matching exercises—so if you added new controls or dependencies it would be easy to adapt with maximized automation?

 The short-term gains associated with a basic financial close checklist solution might be appealing, but it’s important to keep a long-term mindset.
 With a bit more effort and planning upfront, your team will only have to evaluate one solution for the financial close process.